 - Maintain Independent Compensation Committee.
 The Compensation Committee is comprised solely of independent directors who determine our compensation policies and practices and who have established effective means for communicating with our stockholders regarding their executive compensation views and concerns, as described in this Proxy Statement. - Retain an Independent Compensation Consultant.
-In 2022, the Compensation Committee engaged its own compensation consultant to provide information, analysis, and other advice on compensation matters independent of management.
-This compensation consultant performed no other services for us during 2022. - Annual Executive Compensation Review.
-The Compensation Committee reviews and approves our compensation strategy and policies planned to be done annually, including review and approval of the 2022 short-term incentive plan for executive officers. - Compensation "At-Risk."
-Our executive compensation program is designed so that a significant portion of our Named Executive Officers' target annual total direct compensation is "at-risk" based on corporate performance, as well as equity-based, to align the interests of our Named Executive Officers and stockholders. - Use of "Pay-for-Performance" Philosophy.
-The majority of our Named Executive Officers' target annual total direct compensation is directly linked to our financial results and our stock price performance. - Multi-Year Vesting Requirements.
+In 2023, the Compensation Committee engaged its own compensation consultant to provide information, analysis, and other advice on compensation matters independent of management.
+This compensation consultant performed no other services for us during 2023. - Annual Executive Compensation Review.
+The Compensation Committee reviews and approves our compensation strategy and policies planned to be done annually, including review and approval of the 2023 short-term incentive plan for executive officers. - Compensation "At-Risk."
+Other than the compensation for Mr. Francis, our executive compensation program is designed so that a meaningful portion of our Named Executive Officers' target annual total direct compensation is "at-risk" based on corporate performance, as well as equity-based, to align the interests of our Named Executive Officers and stockholders. - Use of "Pay-for-Performance" Philosophy.
+The majority of our Named Executive Officers' target annual total direct compensation, other than for Mr. Francis, is directly linked to our financial results and our stock price performance. - Multi-Year Vesting Requirements.
 The annual equity awards granted to our Named Executive Officers are earned and/or vest over multi-year periods, consistent with current market practice and our retention objectives. - Maintain "Double-Trigger" Change-in-Control Arrangements.
-Our Named Executive Officers are eligible to participate in the Severance and Change in Control Plan, which provides certain payments and other benefits in the event of an involuntary termination of employment in connection with a change-in-control of the Company.
+Our Named Executive Officers other than Mr. Francis are eligible to participate in the Severance and Change in Control Plan, which provides certain payments and other benefits in the event of an involuntary termination of employment in connection with a change-in-control of the Company.
 These "double-trigger" arrangements require both a change-in-control of the Company plus a qualifying termination of employment before payments and benefits are paid.
-In addition, all such payments and benefits are subject to the execution and delivery of an effective general waiver and release of claims in favor of the Company. - Health and Welfare Benefits.
-Our Named Executive Officers participate in broad-based Companysponsored health and welfare benefit programs on the same basis as our other employees. - Succession Planning.
+In addition, all such payments and benefits are subject to the execution and delivery of an effective general waiver and release of claims in favor of the Company. - Only Broad-Based Health and Welfare Benefits.
+Our Named Executive Officers participate in broad-based Companysponsored health and welfare benefit programs on the same basis as our other employees. - Clawback Policy.
+We require compensation recoupment with respect to our executive officers pursuant to the terms of our clawback policy. - Succession Planning.
 We review the risks associated with our key executive officer positions to ensure adequate succession plans are in place.